-- Scenario-2 is recommended, which is to renew road assets reaching at condition 5 (Very Poor). - It is proposed to increase renewal funding by \$6.3 M over the next 10 years, approximately \$1 million annually starting from 2026/27, reallocated from other asset classes.
+- Scenario-2 is recommended, which is to renew road assets reaching at condition 5 (Very Poor). - It includes an increased renewal funding by \$6.3 M over the next 10 years, approximately \$1 million annually starting from 2026/27, reallocated from other asset classes.